 Can You Work in Canada and Live in the US?

 US citizens can visit Canada for work, provided they follow the legal procedures.
-People living in the US bordering cities often seek job opportunities in Canada.
+People living in US border towns often seek job opportunities in Canada, taking advantage of their proximity to the border.
 Trade agreements like the CUSMA and work permits have made it easier for them to commute across borders regularly.

 US citizens must also consider factors like tax filing, health coverage, and traveler programs like NEXUS to make everyday communication faster and hassle-free.